bruce-wh-li/devsecops-tools/docs/github.md

 ### Sonar Repo Scan

-It scan the Sonar Cloud project of the organization specified.
+It scans the Sonar Cloud project of the organization specified.

 ```yaml
 #workflow_name: test-sonar-repo-scan.yml